-You can use all of the L2 controller commands to monitor and manage all of the devices (Origin 3000 series servers, Onyx 3000 graphics systems, Origin 300 servers, and Onyx 300 graphics systems) that include a hardware L2 controller.
+You can use all of the L2 controller commands to monitor and manage all of the devices (Origin 3000 series servers, SGI Altix 3000 series servers, Onyx 3000 graphics systems, Origin 300 servers, and Onyx 300 graphics systems) that include a hardware L2 controller.
 (You cannot use L2 controller commands with systems that do not include a hardware L2 controller.)